shiv-tech-git/cex/README.md

 ```

 ## Submodule
-You can use CEX as submodule:
+You can use CEX as submodule.
+Run:
 ```
 git submodule add https://github.com/shiv-tech-git/cex.git ./cex/bootstrap.sh